-- Access to files, data, auth is quick and easy.
+- Access to files, data, and auth is quick and easy.

 - The app state is serialized in a simple fashion.

 - In order to power the app with data, there is no requirement for server infrastructure required.

 - Due to the presence of JSON storage, there is no barrier between the data and objects.

-- Finally, as we mentioned this almost the hundredth time, it has the most advanced real-time database.
+- Finally, as we mentioned almost the hundredth time, it has the most advanced real-time database.

-Lastly, in this article, we have seen how easy does Firebase use as BaaS makes in the development of a feature or a product.
-And obviously, the name of Google does make developers confident to use it in day to day development.
+Lastly, in this article, we have seen how easy Firebase use as BaaS makes it in the development of a feature or a product.
+And obviously, the name of Google does make developers confident to use it in day-to-day development.

-This is a guide to What is Firebase?
-Here we discuss the introduction to Firebase with respective applications, features and advantages.
+This is a guide to Firebase Here; we discuss the introduction to Firebase with its respective applications, features, and advantages.
 You may also have a look at the following articles to learn more –